 Ohio State and Duke graduates are the first official coaching hires for new head coach Kevin McGuff

-Joy Cheek is in her second season as assistant coach and recruiting coordinator on Kevin McGuff's staff in 2014-15.
-A 2010 graduate of Duke University, Cheek came to Columbus after spending the previous two seasons as an assistant and co-recruiting coordinator at her alma mater.
+Joy Cheek is in her third season as assistant coach and recruiting coordinator on Kevin McGuff's staff in 2015-16.
+A 2010 graduate of Duke University, Cheek came to Columbus after spending two seasons as an assistant and co-recruiting coordinator at her alma mater.

 "Joy Cheek is one of the brightest and most talented young coaches in all of college basketball," McGuff said.
 "With her pedigree as an outstanding player and coach at Duke she has the necessary experience to immediately impact our program.
 In her role as recruiting coordinator she puts us in position to attract the type of student-athletes that will allow us to compete at the highest level of women's basketball.
 Joy also is an outstanding young woman who will be a terrific mentor to the young people in our program."

 At Duke, Cheek served as one of two recruiting coordinators in addition to working with the perimeter players.
 Upon graduating from Duke in 2010 with a degree in public policy, Cheek played professionally in the WNBA and overseas before being hired as an assistant coach by Joanne McCallie in 2011.